Particular/docs.particular.net/persistence/azure-storage/configuration_code_azure_[6,].partial.md

-### Configuration with Code
+### Configuration with code

-For Sagas:
+For sagas:

 snippet: AzurePersistenceSagasCustomization

-For Subscriptions:
+For subscriptions:

 snippet: AzurePersistenceSubscriptionsCustomization

-For Timeouts:
+For timeouts:

 snippet: AzurePersistenceTimeoutsCustomization